 Step 2: Choosing a Degree & Major

 A well-rounded education is crucial to success in the computer programming field.
 Consider your career goals and the amount of time you're willing to dedicate to education when deciding which degree level to pursue.

 An associate's degree can offer you a basic education in computer programming, and might be enough to get you started in some entry level programming jobs.
 Most higher-level jobs, however, will require a more advanced degree.
 You might want to consider getting a two-year degree if you want to get into the workforce sooner, then continue working towards a more advanced degree later on.

-- Kaplan University AAS in Information Technology / Multiplatform Software Development
+- Purdue University Global Associate of Applied Science in Information Technology / Programming & Software Development

 A bachelor's degree, a four-year program, is best for most basic programming careers.
 This degree will give you all of the skills you need to work in a variety of programming fields, and many universities offer a variety of specializations, such as information technology, network administration, or software development.
 A four-year program will also allow you to acquire a general education in other helpful areas, such as report writing, public speaking, and critical thinking, which can be helpful tools to strengthen your career.

 A master's degree is the best choice if you want to maximize your career potential.
 Getting a master's degree in computer programming will not only give you a wider array of skills, it will also make you more valuable to a potential employer.
 Programmers with a master's degree generally earn higher salaries, and it will provide you with more career options to choose from.
 Also, some employers offer tuition reimbursement to help their employees pay for a more advanced degree, so getting your master's degree might be something you decide to pursue after you're already working in the programming field.
 You will need to have a bachelor's before enrolling in a master's program but your undergraduate education can be in any field, not just computer science.

 - Liberty University Master of Science in Information Technology / Software Design & Management